fall youth programs

 For Young Fives and Kindergartners

 This is a story and craft program for kids transitioning out of story time and into book club.
 Adults should attend this program with their child.
 Each month Miss Ruth will read books related to a theme and then the kids will do a theme related craft or activity.
-The March theme is Dinosaurs.
+The November theme is Fall.
 Registration is required.

 Club Create Book Club